The Catholic Television Network : Mission Statement

 ETC’s development and broadcasting were conducted through the combined efforts of CTNY and ETC-NEO, the now defunct Ecumenical Telecommunications Coalition of NorthEast Ohio.

-National programs on ETC are provided by EWTN, Boston Catholic Television, and others.
+National programs on ETC are provided by EWTN, Boston Catholic Television, Catholic Faith Network, and others.

 Local programming includes, Mass for Shut-Ins (English and Spanish), Spotlight, Best of CTNY, Scripture 101, Sacraments 101, Communion of Saints, The Holy Rosary, The Stations of the Cross, along with other seasonal productions and reflections, special liturgical events from St. Columba Cathedral and Wineskins, a weekly radio program.
 Also included are programs sponsored by the Catholic Communications Campaign, the Annual Bishop’s Appeal and St. Paul’s Catholic Books and Gifts, a division of the Society of St. Paul.